gklimowicz/fortran-examples/README.md

 The goal is to have a wide variety of example Fortran codes, as found in the wild.

-We plan to use them as inputs into analyses on Fortran source, such as the investigation for the proposed Fortran 202y preprocessor.
+We plan to use them to analyze Fortran source as found in nature to investigate proposed features for the Fortran 202y (e.g., the proposed preprocessor).

 # Usage